Rushing to self-publish your new novel is a perfect way to make sure that it will be a terrible book.

 Slow down, take a few deep breaths and take the time and measures that are vital in preparing your manuscript for publication and avoid publishing a terrible book.

-While self-publishing, especially ebooks, offers writers an incredible opportunity to get their books under reader’s noses, one of the most common mistakes made by those new (and sometimes not so new) to self-publishing, is to get caught up in the euphoria of publishing a book, and rushing to hit the publish button.
+But one of the most common mistakes made by those new (and sometimes not so new) to self-publishing, is to get caught up in the euphoria of publishing a book, and rushing to hit the publish button.

 Avoid the classic mistakes

 It can be a tragic and perhaps fatal mistake, which could damage your reputation as a writer for a very long time.

 Publishing a book with a weak story, gaps or holes in the plot, errors and typos and/or poor formatting will not only kill sales potential but immediately damage your reputation as a writer.